Suzuki Cultus: Second generation (1988)

-The hatchback was sold in Indonesia as the Forsa Amenity from 1990 until 1992, and, after a facelift, as the Eleny from 1992 until 1994.
-The sedan arrived in 1991 was marketed as the Suzuki Forsa Esteem, although the "Forsa" portion was eventually dropped.
-Most versions had a carburetted, uncatalyzed version of the 1298 cc G13BA 8-valve engine with 71 PS at 6000 rpm.
-Power claimed later increased to 73 PS.
-The Esteem and five-door Amenity/Eleny were assembled CKD in Indonesia, while a small number of three-door hatchbacks were imported fully built-up.
-From 1992 there was also a "Marissa Haque Limited Edition" of the Esteem with power steering, front fog lamps, body-colored bumpers, a rear spoilers, and a number of stickers.
-The Esteem sedan was also available with a 92 PS carburetted 1.6-liter G16A 16-valve engine (SF416), sold as Esteem GT.
-The Esteem continued to be available until about 1996.
+The hatchback was sold in Indonesia as the "Forsa Amenity" from 1990 until 1992, and, after a facelift, simply as the "Eleny" from 1992 until 1994.
+The sedan arrived in 1991 and marketed as the "Forsa Esteem", although the "Forsa" portion was eventually dropped just like the hatchback in the facelift.
+Initially only a carburetted, uncatalyzed version of the 1298 cc G13BA 8-valve engine with 71 PS at 6000 rpm was available.
+Power claimed later decreased to 67 PS in the facelifted version.
+The sedan and five-door hatchback were assembled locally with CKD kits in Indonesia, while a small number of three-door hatchbacks were imported fully built-up from Japan.
+From 1992 there was also a "Marissa Haque Limited Edition" of the sedan with power steering, front fog lamps, body-colored bumpers, a rear spoilers, and a number of stickers.
+The Esteem sedan was also available with a 92 PS carburetted 1.6-liter G16A 16-valve engine option after the facelift, sold as the Esteem GT.
+The hatchbacks were discontinued in 1994, followed by the sedan in 1996.

+In New Zealand, the second generation Swift and Barina diverged somewhat when it arrived in March 1989.
+The GM-badged car, being sold mainly on its low price to a different kind of clientele than Suzuki's, often as a second car, received a lower price and equipment levels than its Suzuki sibling.
+The costlier GTi model was also reserved for Suzuki.

 In China, the Cultus was known as the Suzuki Lingyang and was built by Chang'an.
 Production started in 1999 and ended in early 2015.
 The only engine choice was the 1.3-liter G13BB engine mated to a 5-speed manual gearbox.
 The Lingyang was facelifted in 2007, 2010 and 2012.

-The Cultus was gradually replaced by the slightly larger Cultus Crescent (Baleno or Esteem elsewhere) in Japan in 1995.
-However, the 3-door hatchback continued to be available with a 1.0-liter engine as the Cultus 1000F until January 2000, positioned as cheaper alternative of the Cultus Crescent.
+In Japan, the Cultus was gradually replaced by the slightly larger Cultus Crescent (Baleno or Esteem elsewhere) in 1995.
+However in May 1998, the hatchback was renamed to "Cultus M" as the Cultus Crescent dropped the "Crescent" suffix.
+It continued to be available as one of the cheapest non-kei car at that time.
+The hatchback was available until 2000, replaced by the Ignis based-Swift.